koddas/jaxws-soap-example-client/readme.md

 # About this project

-This project is a simple demo web client using Java annotations, mimicikng an extremely basic online karaoke service.
-It runs on Java 8 (and possibly also 7) or above and is run as a standalone program.
+This project is a simple demo web client using Java annotations, mimicking an extremely basic online karaoke service.
+It runs on Java 11  or above and is run as a standalone program.

 The annotations used are defined in the
 [JAX-WS API](https://en.wikipedia.org/wiki/Java_API_for_XML_Web_Services).